Learn how to get rid of popcorn ceiling with this complete step by step guide including prep and how to paint it for a whole new ceiling!

 I hope you remembered to put that tarp on the wall and floors because the walls will look like above and the floor will look like this!

-Step 1 – Sand any scraps you caused to the drywall using a drywall sanding sponge.
+- Sand the scrapes using a drywall sanding sponge.

 Sanding Tip – Sand perpendicular to the direction of the scratch.
 If you go in the direction of the scratch, you will only make it worse.

-This is what our ceiling looked like after sanding.
-So much better already.
-But we still have the deeper scratches to fill in.
+The ceiling will look much better but you might still have deeper scratches to fill in.